CerviCam/CaMLER/README.md

 - Please use the latest version for all dependencies that used in this project
 - Dependencies other than in those list should have discussed first

+### Updates
+- **2020/06/22 13:01 WIB**<br>
+  - If the user exit or destroy the application before the result is retrieved, bring back the Result Activity if user open up the application again and re-fetching the request.
+  - Remove the image file from the media folder if the result has retrieved.

 ## Server
 To be discussed later.